Discover: The Best City Farms In London

 Stepney City Farm

 Stepney City Farm is not only a farm, it's a working arts centre too.
-The dedicated workshop space is currently occupied by three Artists in Residence, practising crafts with historic and contemporary significance.
-These Artists provide educational courses and classes, with hands-on sessions for all to try.
+The dedicated workshop space is currently occupied by three Artists-in-Residence, practising crafts with historic and contemporary significance.
+These Artists provide educational courses and classes, and there are a number of ways for young people, community and corporate groups and volunteers to get involved.
 Each Saturday adds a farmer’s market to the fray, offering the expected breads, cheeses, oils and fresh veg alongside the farm's bustling cafe where you can really taste the good life.
 This community run sanctuary offers an allotment scheme with 64 growing spaces set aside for locals, however, with the waiting list currently sitting at over a decade long, perhaps best to buy your greens from the Saturday market.

 Lee Valley Park Farms